halilsahn-hue/halilsahn-hue/README.md

 ## 🏗️ Current Project

 Founder & Builder of a Germany-based language exchange directory platform
-Designed with SEO-first architecture and scalable backend infrastructure.
+Designed with SEO-first architecture and backend infrastructure.

 ---